Khulna University: Fisheries and marine resources technology discipline

-The course followed in the discipline has provisions for education in biology, ecology, culture and post harvest fisheries.
-The course, in addition, involves socio-economics, statistics, GIS and remote sensing, computer application etc. The teaching staff of the discipline possess knowledge in fish biology, marine science, aquaculture, fisheries management, genetics and fish breeding, ecology, oceanography and post harvest technology.
-The FMRT discipline is now preparing to launch PhD courses in addition to BSc and M.S. ones.
+The course followed in the discipline has provisions for education in biology, ecology, culture and post-harvest fisheries.
+The course, in addition, involves socio-economics, statistics, GIS and remote sensing, computer applications, etc. The teaching staff of the discipline possesses knowledge in fish biology, marine science, aquaculture, fisheries management, genetics and fish breeding, ecology, oceanography and post-harvest technology.
+The FMRT discipline is now preparing to launch Ph.D. courses in addition to BSc and M.S. ones.

-Forestry and Wood Technology discipline
+Forestry and wood technology discipline

-Khulna University launched Forestry and Wood Technology (FWT) discipline as second university in Bangladesh, in 1992.
-It is offering a four-year Bachelor of Science (Honors) degree in forestry and a one-year Master of Science (MS) degree in forestry.
+Khulna University launched forestry and wood technology (FWT) discipline as a second university in Bangladesh, in 1992.
+It offers a four-year Bachelor of Science (Honors) degree in forestry and a one-year Master of Science (MS) degree in forestry.
 The discipline is close to the world's largest single-tract mangrove forest, Sundarbans, and the forest-deficient northern region of the country where forest extension and social forestry programme are increasingly realized.
-Given this geographic consideration, the mission of FWT discipline in education and research stresses on mangrove forestry, social forestry, forest management, forest tree improvement and wood science and technology.
+Given this geographic consideration, the mission of the FWT discipline in education and research stresses mangrove forestry, social forestry, forest management, forest tree improvement and wood science and technology.

-History and Civilization discipline
+History and civilization discipline

-History and Civilization Discipline will start their journey from the academic year 2016–2017, offering a 4-year Bachelor of Arts degree (abbreviated as B.A.
-(Hons.)) in History and Civilization.
+History and civilization discipline will start their journey from the academic year 2016–2017, offering a 4-year Bachelor of Arts degree (abbreviated as B.A.
+(Hons.)) in history and civilization.

-Human Resource Management discipline
+Human resource management discipline

-Human Resource Management (HRM) is a newly introduced discipline in Khulna University.
-The discipline has begun a Bachelor program from the academic year 2015–2016.
+Human resource management (HRM) is a newly introduced discipline at Khulna University.
+The discipline has begun a bachelor's program in the academic year 2015–2016.

-Law and Justice Discipline
+Law and justice discipline

-Law and Justice discipline is another new discipline of Khulna University, offering 4 years LLB(Hons) course from the academic year 2016–2017.
+Law and justice discipline is another new discipline of Khulna University, offering 4 years LLB(Hons) courses from the academic year 2016–2017.
 Their LLM program will start soon.

-Mass Communication and Journalism discipline
+Mass communication and journalism discipline

-Mass Communication and Journalism (MCJ) discipline is a newly introduced discipline, commencing a Bachelor program from academic year 2015–2016.
+Mass communication and journalism (MCJ) discipline is a newly introduced discipline, commencing a bachelor's degree program in the academic year 2015–2016.

 Mathematics discipline

-The Mathematics (Math) discipline was opened from the academic session 1998–99, offering a four-year undergraduate course leading to the degree of Bachelor of Science (Honors) in Mathematics, abbreviated as B.Sc.
-(Hons.) in Mathematics and Masters of Science in Applied Mathematics abbreviated as M.Sc. in Applied Mathematics.
-This discipline also offers Ph.D. program from researchers.The discipline provides Sir AF Mujibur Rahman Foundation Gold medals and cheques to the students who are excellence in Mathematics.The Medal is awarded for B.Sc. and M.Sc. students.
+The mathematics discipline was opened in the academic session 1998–99, offering a four-year undergraduate course leading to the degree of Bachelor of Science (Honors) in mathematics, abbreviated as B.Sc.
+(Hons.) in mathematics and Masters of Science in applied mathematics abbreviated as M.Sc. in applied mathematics.
+This discipline also offers a Ph.D. program for researchers.